 • One nuance of rally scoring is that which player serves is dependent on the score of the serving team.
 If a team’s score is 0 or an even number like 2 or 12, the team will serve from the right side of the court.
 If a team’s score is an odd number, the player on the left side of the court will serve.
 For example, if the score is 2-0 and the returning team wins a rally, the score is now 1-2 and the team that returned the last rally will now serve from the left side of the court (since their score of 1 is an odd number).

-There are 2 changes to the above that occur late in the game:
+There is 1 change to the above that occurs late in the game:

 • After a team reaches 20 points, that team can only score a point when serving (so if they win a rally as the returning team with a score of 20, they do not score a point but they do get to serve from the right side of the court with a chance to score a point and win the game).
 The other team can continue scoring points while serving or receiving serve until they reach 18 points.